luca-trnka/tinder-clone/backend.md

 - can list all users
 - has a form to register a new user
+- `POST /register` will register a new user

 ### It has multiple backend endpoint which can: